-Risk area Risk related to Expected impact upon Risk mitigating actions materialization Our therapeutic Although we have discovered We may never succeed in The Company reviews and candidates are and are developing our novel developing a marketable product, monitors the activities of based on a novel Axiomer and Trident RNA and as a consequence we may not our research on RNA editing mechanism of editing platforms and will become profitable and the value closely at each stage in the action, which focus our resources of our ordinary shares would process. makes it difficult exclusively on these RNA decline. to develop a editing platforms as marketable announced during our product strategy update in August 2022, there can be no assurance that we will be able to leverage our technology to create viable product candidates to advance into the clinic, or develop those candidates to submit for regulatory approval.
+Risk related to Risk area Expected impact upon materialization Risk mitigating actions Our therapeutic candidates are based on a novel mechanism of action, which makes it difficult to develop a marketable product Although we have discovered and are developing our novel Axiomer and Trident RNA editing platforms and will focus our resources exclusively on these RNA editing platforms as announced during our strategy update in August 2022, there can be no assurance that we will be able to leverage our technology to create viable product candidates to advance into the clinic, or develop those candidates to submit for regulatory approval.
+We may never succeed in developing a marketable product, and as a consequence we may not become profitable and the value of our ordinary shares would decline.
+The Company reviews and monitors the activities of our research on RNA editing closely at each stage in the process.